nmcl/JavaSim/README.md

 mvn install

-Run examples, go into examples directory:

-mvn compile

-To cleanup:

-mvn clean
+Run examples check the README in that directory.